meenadeschutter/python-photobooth/README.md

 <h3 align="center">Python Photobooth</h3>

   <p align="center">
-    A simple photobooth webapp created with Python.
+    A simple photobooth webapp created with Python using Flask, hosted by Heroku, and using the CameraTag API.
     <br />
     <a href="https://github.com/meenadeschutter/python-photobooth"><strong>Explore the docs »</strong></a>
     <br />